ministryofjustice/moj-frontend/docs/production/install-using-precompiled-files.md

   parent: Production
   order: 30
   excerpt: "If your project does not use npm (or you want to try out MoJ Frontend without installing it through npm) download and include compiled stylesheets."
+  lede: "If your project does not use npm (or you want to try out MoJ Frontend without installing it through npm) download and include compiled stylesheets"
 ---

+## Overview

 You can install MoJ Frontend using the compiled files released with each version.